Table of Contents

 - Change button colors (the choice of default colors will depend on your theme).

-All the submitted emails will arrive to your website admin email address set via Settings > General.
+All the submitted emails will arrive at your website admin email address set via Settings > General.

 And the form with the Google Maps block: